A

 Market Dynamics:

-• Largest electric utility in Missouri, serving 1.3 million electric and 0.1 million natural gas customers.
+• Serves 1.3 million electric customers and 0.1 million natural gas customers in central and eastern Missouri.

 Ameren Illinois Electric Distribution